T3rm1n4l3n/h4ck1ng-google/ep000/challenge01.md

 >Hint: Don't make this game harder than it needs to be.

 ## Step 3
-Discovered the [NASTER LOGIN](https://hackerchess-web.h4ck.ctfcompetition.com/admin.php) link at the bottom right of the page.
+Discovered the [MASTER LOGIN](https://hackerchess-web.h4ck.ctfcompetition.com/admin.php) link at the bottom right of the page.

 ## Step 4
 Tried out different user/password combinations with [Burp Suite](https://portswigger.net/burp) checking the response bite size to see when we get a significantly different response.